kojokwakye/calculator/README.md

 # [calculator](https://kojokwakye.github.io/calculator/)

-a basic calculator on the web. it was built for the odin project
+a basic calculator on the web. it was built whiles learning the odin project

 ## features